 We recognize that dental anxiety occurs on a spectrum.
 While you may only be triggered by certain dental tools or sounds, another patient may struggle to even walk into the office.
 When you have severe dental fear, you may put off regular dental care.

-This makes you more likely to have more severe dental problems develop.
-They’re more expensive to treat and they’re more intensive, triggering worse dental anxiety.
+This makes you more likely to develop more severe dental problems.
+They’re more expensive to treat, and they’re more intensive, triggering worse dental anxiety.

 With sedation dentistry and patient education, we can help you feel comfortable coming in for regular care.
-It’s important to have your oral health taken care of to avoid the more intensive procedures of restorative dentistry.
+It’s important to maintain your oral health to avoid more intensive restorative dentistry procedures.

-Sedation also helps if you need those intensive procedures as well.
-It can keep you relaxed and calm so that multiple dental procedures can be performed in one dental visit.
+Sedation also helps if you need those intensive procedures.
+It can help keep you relaxed and calm, allowing multiple dental procedures to be performed in a single visit.

 Dental Anxiety FAQs